island-is/island.is/libs/localization/README.md

 }
 ```

-## Markdown support
+## Markdown Support

-We are supporting both TextField and Markdown for the translations.
-If you want to define markdown messages, you will need to add a `#markdown` to the end of the string's id.
-That will show the Markdown editor within Contentful.
+We support both TextField and Markdown for translations.
+To define markdown messages, add `#markdown` to the end of the string's id.
+This will display the Markdown editor within Contentful.

 {% hint style="warning" %}
 We only allow headings from H2 to H4.
-The rest will be converted as paragraph in Contentful.
+The rest will be converted to paragraphs in Contentful.
 {% endhint %}

 {% hint style="warning" %}
-There is only one way to do line breaks for the markdown messages.
-It has to be an escape line break character defined two times `\\n\\n`.
-This only required when doing `defineMessage` -> Contentful.
-After running the `extract-strings` script and publishing the changes on Contentful, you will get normal line breaks `\n` back from the GraphQL API and will be able to pass it down to `markdown-to-jsx`.
+There is only one way to do line breaks for markdown messages.
+It must be an escape line break character defined two times `\\n\\n`.
+This is only required when using `defineMessage` -> Contentful.
+After running the `extract-strings` script and publishing the changes on Contentful, you will get normal line breaks `\n` back from the GraphQL API and be able to pass them down to `markdown-to-jsx`.
 {% endhint %}

 ```typescript